-The following sets of evaluations will be used for the 2016 assessment for these parameters: chlorophyll-a, dissolved oxygen, MBAS, mercury, nitrate/nitrite, pH, temperature, toxic substances, and turbidity.
+The following sets of evaluations will be used for the 2018 assessment for these parameters: chlorophyll-a, dissolved oxygen, MBAS, mercury, nitrate/nitrite, pH, temperature, toxic substances, and turbidity.
 For each parameter there is a brief discussion of the standard used for assessment of the parameter including any parameter-specific good causes for not assessing in Category 5.
+Note Category 5 is the 303(d) list.

 The true frequency of criteria exceedances cannot be measured.
 It must be estimated from a set of samples, which introduces statistical uncertainty.
 The degree of uncertainty depends on the sample size.
 NC will use a nonparametric hypothesis testing approach based on the binomial distribution.
 The binomial method allows a quantifiable level of statistical confidence (90%) for listing decisions, which provides a 10% probability of listing an assessment unit when it should not be listed.
 The null hypothesis is that the overall exceedance probability is less than or equal to the 10% exceedance allowance.
+NC will also consider the number of excursions of criterion for newer data that have not been assessed before.
+For 2018 assessment, newer data are defined as data collected during calendar years 2015 and 2016.

-- Exceeding Criteria-Category 5

-- o Greater than 10% exceedance with greater than or equal to 90% confidence

-- o Sample size is greater than nine.
+- Exceeding Criteria-Category 5 - o Sample size is greater than nine. - o Greater than 10% exceedance with greater than or equal to 90% confidence, or - o Greater than 10% exceedance, but less than 90% statistical confidence, and at least 4 excursions in newer data that have previously not been assessed.

-The standards (criteria) and additional considerations are included for each parameter as applicable.
+The flowcharts for listing and delisting waters when assessing numeric criteria are also provided for reference in Appendix A. The standards (criteria) and additional considerations are included for each parameter as applicable.